 4. Explore Lima’s colonial center | Lima highlights

 If you’re visiting Lima for the first time, it is worth exploring the colonial center.
 The center is very busy and chaotic, but gives a good impression of daily life.
 The colonial center is built in a typical chessboard pattern that was designed by the Spanish, with the Plaza de Armas as a central point.
 This makes Lima city center very easy to navigate and discover!
+What to do in Lima Peru city center?

 Lima’s city center is on the UNESCO World Heritage list, because of its beautiful colonial buildings.
 Pay attention to the old mansions and wooden balconies!
 Calle Jirón de la Unión is the shopping street of Lima that connects the Plaza San Martín with the Plaza de Armas.
 Here you will find the cathedral and the presidential palace, where former president Fujimori resigned as president in 2000 and fled the country.
 You can also visit the old post office and the San Francisco convent with its underground catacombs.
 Here you walk openly between the skulls and bones.
 The chaotic Chinatown in Lima is also worth a visit.
 After the abolition of slavery, many Chinese guest workers came to Peru, creating a unique Chinese Peruvian fusion culture.